Lighting – a key factor in home design

 - Natural organic textures such as raw timbers, concrete and stone inspired hard-wearing materials are being embraced wholeheartedly creating a sense of sophistication.

 - Island Benches remain on trend, multi-functioning as both a prep area, serving and entertaining.

 - Discreet slimline handles recessed into the cabinetry

 When you build with Hallmark Homes we work together to design a customised lighting and electrical plan that includes the allocation of lighting fixtures, power outlets, phone and data ports, home automation and any other accessories specific to your needs.

-Come along and view our latest showhome at Faringdon – ‘The Lochy‘ which is a fine example of our home lighting plans including downlights, ambient lighting, task lighting and feature lighting in the entrance way that is sure to impress.
-Opening times are Wednesday to Sunday, 12 to 4pm or by appointment; located at 9 Lemonwood Drive, Faringdon, Rolleston.
-You can be assured we won’t leave you in the dark!
-For more information please contact our friendly sales team at Hallmark Homes, ph.
-0508 442 556.
+Come along and view our latest showhome LINCOLN – which is a fine example of our home lighting plans including downlights, ambient lighting, task lighting and feature lighting that is sure to impress.